Lolita: Literary pastiches, allusions and prototypes

 Nabokov was fond of the works of Lewis Carroll, and had translated Alice in Wonderland into Russian.
 He even called Carroll the "first Humbert Humbert".
 Lolita contains a few brief allusions in the text to the Alice books, though overall Nabokov avoided direct allusions to Carroll.
-In her book, Tramp: The Life of Charlie Chaplin, Joyce Milton claims that a major inspiration for the novel was Charlie Chaplin's relationship with his second wife, Lita Grey, whose real name was Lillita and is often misstated as Lolita.
+In her book, Tramp: The Life of Charlie Chaplin, Joyce Milton says that a major inspiration for the novel was Charlie Chaplin's relationship with his second wife, Lita Grey, whose real name was Lillita and is often misstated as Lolita.
 Graham Vickers in his book Chasing Lolita: How Popular Culture Corrupted Nabokov's Little Girl All Over Again argues that the two major real-world predecessors of Humbert are Lewis Carroll and Charlie Chaplin.
 Although Appel's comprehensive Annotated Lolita contains no references to Charlie Chaplin, others have picked up several oblique references to Chaplin's life in Nabokov's book.
 Bill Delaney notes that at the end Lolita and her husband move to the fictional Alaskan town of "Gray Star" while Chaplin's The Gold Rush, set in Alaska, was originally set to star Lita Grey.
 Lolita's first sexual encounter was with a boy named Charlie Holmes, whom Humbert describes as "the silent ... but indefatigable Charlie".
 Chaplin had an artist paint Lita Grey in imitation of Joshua Reynolds's painting The Age of Innocence.
 When Humbert visits Lolita in a class at her school, he notes a print of the same painting in the classroom.
 Delaney's article notes many other parallels as well.

 The foreword refers to "the monumental decision rendered December 6, 1933 by Hon.
 John M. Woolsey in regard to another, considerably more outspoken book"—that is, the decision in the case United States v.
 One Book Called Ulysses, in which Woolsey ruled that Joyce's Ulysses was not obscene and could be sold in the United States.

 In chapter 29 of Part Two, Humbert comments that Lolita looks "like Botticelli's russet Venus—the same soft nose, the same blurred beauty," referencing Sandro Botticelli's depiction of Venus in, perhaps, The Birth of Venus or Venus and Mars.

 In chapter 35 of Part Two, Humbert's "death sentence" on Quilty parodies the rhythm and use of anaphora in T. S. Eliot's poem Ash Wednesday.